This article is part of our Customer Experience Hub — a collection of articles that explore the architecture, practices, and mindset behind great CX.

 Did you do what you said you would do?

-You said you would help your neighbor out with clearing the rubbish, but you got busy at work.
+You said you would help your neighbor out with clearing the rubbish — but you got busy at work.

 You told your friend you would meet them for coffee, but something came up.

-It’s hard to deliver a consistent and positive experience for Customers if you don’t do what you said you would do.
+It’s hard to deliver a consistent experience for Customers if you don’t do what you said you would do.
+And doing what you said you would do begins in your own personal life.

 I read an article that stated that less than 1% of LinkedIn Members publish their own content.